One of the most common questions we get from collectors is whether they should get a specific card graded by one of the third-party grading companies.

-There are numerous factors that go into third-party grading, ranging from personal preferences to the additional value that a graded card might provide.
+Numerous factors go into third-party grading, ranging from grading costs to personal preferences or the additional value a graded card might provide.

 In nearly all circumstances, a graded card is worth more than its raw counterpart.

-But if we assume that a card actually gets a numerical grade, then it normally should increase the value versus the raw version.
+But if we assume that a card gets a numerical grade, it normally should increase the value versus the raw version.

 Graded Cards Are Worth More Than Raw Cards

-Third-party grading companies such as PSA and SGC have really transformed the hobby over the past decade.
-If I think back to when I first got started in the hobby in the mid-1980s, there was no uniformity, and it really was a complete free-for-all all.
+Third-party grading companies such as PSA, Beckett, and SGC have transformed the hobby over the past decade.
+When I started the hobby in the mid-1980s, there was no uniformity, and it was a complete free-for-all all.

-If I had a card of questionable authenticity, it was really up to me to try and figure out whether it was real or not.
-If I had a card that looked really nice, I had to estimate a value (based on condition) and then get someone else to believe that value was the correct figure.
+If I had a card of questionable authenticity, it was up to me to try and figure out whether it was real.
+If I had a card that looked nice, I had to estimate a value (based on condition) and then get someone else to believe that value was the correct figure.

 There are population reports, so I can see the exact number of cards that have been graded to help estimate the overall population of a card.

-The condition scales have provided a level of consistency and transparency in pricing that makes it so much easier to transact with others.
+The condition scales have provided a level of consistency and transparency in pricing, making it so much easier to transact with others.

-And the fact that a graded card is encased and preserved in a holder that is consistent through whatever grading company you are dealing with makes it that much more attractive for collectors.
+And the fact that a graded card is encased and preserved in a consistent holder through whatever grading company you are dealing with makes it much more attractive for collectors.

-With a graded card, I know EXACTLY what I am buying and I know that it has been authenticated to ensure that it is not a forgery.
+With a graded card, I know EXACTLY what I am buying and that it has been authenticated to ensure it is not a forgery.

 This goes a long way in helping drive prices higher in a hobby that used to be besieged with counterfeit cards.
-Now, I’m not saying the scammers don’t still exist, but it has become a much cleaner and transparent environment.
+Now, I’m not saying that scammers don’t still exist, but it has become a much cleaner and more transparent environment.

 Why Should I Get My Card Graded?

-Now this isn’t 100% always going to be true, especially if you overestimate the condition of your card.
+Now, this isn’t 100% always accurate, especially if you overestimate the condition of your card.
 Thus, when trying to self-grade a specific card, I stress that you always estimate conservatively.

-The grading companies can be consistent but oftentimes you run into a grader that just decides for one reason or other that the card has a MUCH less desirable grade than you believe.
+The grading companies can be consistent, but you often run into a grader who decides for one reason or another that the card has a MUCH less desirable grade than you believe.

-So being conservative is always important when thinking about submitting for grading.
+So being conservative is always essential when thinking about submitting for grading.